iarobinson/flux-capacitr/README.md

 # TODO:

 ## Features
-* Add audio easter egg to "I'm feeling lucky" button or logo period.
+* Cover page has a button with an audio easter egg
-* Add tag filters on blog show view
-* Add tag search on feed view (?)
+* Blogs#show view supports filtering by tags
+* Feed view supports filtering by tags
-* Add recent posts to user show view
+* Users#show view displays recent posts
-* Add post show view
+* Users can reblog posts
+* Users can embed video in posts
+* Posts have types (text, quote, image, etc)
+* Blog owners can upload custom stylesheets
+* User registration and edit pages show preview of uploaded avatar

 ## Refactors

 ## Styles
-* Add animations to new post form on removal.
+* New post form plays animation before removing itself from the DOM.
-* Copy tumblr background style: #2c4762 url('/images/background.png') top repeat-x
+* Background is "tumblr style", with a background color and gradient image: #2c4762 url('/images/background.png') top repeat-x